 La Valette Club Review Malta

 I found myself in Malta Airport last week having flown there the day before for free in Emirates First Class (read my review here).
-The second leg of the journey was an Emirates Business Class flight (reviewed here) and as Emirates don’t have their own lounge in Malta Airport I was granted access to access the La Valette Club lounge.
-Now third party lounges usually scare me – overcrowding, limited food, poor drinks but I was pleasantly surprised with the La Valette Malta Airport Lounge.
+The second leg of the journey was an Emirates Business Class flight (reviewed here) and as Emirates don’t have their own lounge in Malta Airport I was granted access to La Valette Club lounge.
+Now, third-party lounges usually scare me – overcrowding, limited food, poor drinks – but I was pleasantly surprised with La Valette Malta Airport Lounge.

-As I mentioned, I was able to access the lounge because I had a business class ticket with Emirates.
-The lounge also acts as a business class lounge Malta airport for a number of other operators including:
+As I mentioned, I was able to access the lounge because I had a Business-Class ticket with Emirates.
+The lounge also acts as the Business Class lounge Malta Airport for a number of other operators including:

 - Air Malta